cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 $ checkersd tx checkers play-move 1 0 5 1 4 --from $alice
 ```

 Confirm that both Alice and Bob paid their wagers.
-Wait 5 minutes for the game to expire, and check again:
+Wait 5 minutes for the game to expire and check again:

 <CodeGroup>
 <CodeGroupItem title="Alice" active>